quizbowl/why/components/components.md

 \clearpage

 # Contents {-}
-The diagram below illustrates the flow of data among the components of a complete quizbowl software suite.
+This diagram illustrates the flow of data among the components of a complete quizbowl software suite.
 Click on a component to jump to that section.

 \vfill